wizards-of-lua/wizards-of-lua/docs/_modules/Vec3.md

   - name: normalize
     parameters:
     results: Vec3
-    description: "Returns a normalize version of the current vector, which means a vector with a magnitude of 1 meter and pointing into the same direction as the original vector.
+    description: "Returns a normalized version of the current vector, which means a vector with a magnitude of 1 meter and pointing into the same direction as the original vector.
     "